Q: What is considered exposure?

 Q: I was informed that my class was relocated (or my office was closed) for cleaning.
 Does that mean I should get tested or quarantine?

 A: Not necessarily.
-Those who are known to have been exposed to someone who tests positive for COVID-19 should quarantine and contact Student Health Services or Employee Health Services for more direction about testing.
+Those who are known to have been exposed to someone who tests positive for COVID-19 should contact Student Health Services or Employee Health Services for more direction about testing.
 You should continue to monitor your health and call the 1-804-MYCOVID call center if you begin to experience symptoms.
 If you are not contacted by contact tracers and have had no known exposure to a COVID-19 positive individual, you do not need to quarantine.
 You should, however, continue to follow health and safety protocols and monitor your health.